hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

-<a name="hackney"></a>
-### 9. Hackney
+### <a name="hackney"></a> 9.
+Hackney

 * On Saturdays - Broadway Market and Netil Market, followed by a picnic in London Fields.
 * On Sundays - Columbia Road Flower Market.
 For the full experience, also visit Hackney City Farm nearby.
 * Victoria Park is huge, and you can continue into Hackney Marshes and onwards along the River Lea.
-* [Olympic Park](https://www.bloomberg.com/features/2024-london-olympic-legacy/) - a new neighbourhood.
-This includes [East Bank](https://www.ucl.ac.uk/ucl-east/east-bank) - a new powerhouse for innovation, creativity and learning.
-UCL, University of Arts London, Victoria and Albert Museum, BBC Music and Sadler’s Wells Theatre all have a location here.
+* [East Bank](https://www.queenelizabetholympicpark.co.uk/east-bank) - a new exciting neighbourhood in the [Olympic Park](https://www.bloomberg.com/features/2024-london-olympic-legacy/).
+[V&A East Storehouse](https://www.vam.ac.uk/east) is an exciting not-a-museum to visit.
 UCL Institute of Making has fun [events](https://www.instituteofmaking.org.uk/events), Festival of Stuff in June (free, no bookings) is not to be missed.
 * Street art around Hackney Wick.
 * Hackney Downs Park and the area around Hackney Downs Studios.
 * London Sri Mahalakshmi Temple (South Indian) in East Ham (especially worth seeing if you've not yet been to India).